 acts of violence against its opponents....
 Before very long the

 NDFM had degenerated into nothing more than a criminal gang."
 (Spearhead,

-Myatt himself, in his autobiography Myngath published in 2010, admits that while living in Leeds he did organize such a gang "whose aim was to liberate goods, fence them, and make some money with the initial intent of aiding our political struggle."
+Myatt himself, in his autobiography Myngath, admits that while living in Leeds he did organize such a gang "whose aim was to liberate goods, fence them, and make some money with the initial intent of aiding our political struggle."
 He was to be imprisoned for leading this gang following his arrest during a raid by the Yorkshire Regional Crime Squad (later merged with other Regional Crime Squads to become the National Crime Squad whose remit was to deal with organised and major crimes).

 Myatt was also, on a number of occasions, the bodyguard of Colin Jordan, one of the founders of the World Union of National Socialists, and original leader of British Movement of which Myatt was a member for many years.
 In addition, Myatt was recruited by the underground paramilitary group, Column 88 which - it has been alleged - was part of the European Gladio "stay-behind" network, set up, and trained by, Special Forces units (such as the British SAS) to conduct sabotage and assassinations in the event of a Soviet invasion of Western Europe.
 (2)